Back to results

 Additional information

 Church will be open at stated times for visitors to browse and join in tours.
-Presentations will take place on Saturdays at 19:30pm, focusing on use of archaeology (13 Sept) and the heritage of the church (20 September)
+Presentations will take place on Saturday 13th, Sunday 14th and Saturday 20th, as specified.
+Organ recital at 14:00 on Sunday 14th on the organ which includes ancient pipework dating from 1758.
+Thursday opening 18th Sept for guided tours only.

 Max no of people per tour: